Zubax/bugface_bf1/MANUFACTURING.md

 cdc_acm 3-1.4.1:1.2: ttyACM1: USB ACM device
 ```

-Connect the board to a target (e.g. another unflashed Dronecode Probe, as described in one of the steps above)
+Connect the board to a target (e.g. another unflashed BF1, as described in one of the steps above)
 and try to load its firmware using GDB.
 For example, start `arm-none-eabi-gdb` providing path to the ELF,
 and execute the following commands in the internal command prompt: